ManelBrull/xliff-escaping/README.md

 <p> XLIFF is an XML format for communication with trnaslation agencies.</p>
 <p> We can put all the bits of texts that we want translated into an xliff document and send it to the translation agency.
 They can read it with their tools, put in the trnasalted texts, and send us back another xliff document.
 A standart format ensures that different translation tools are interoperable </p>
-<p> Inside an xliff document, the translatable text are sent inside <source> elements.
-So if we want them to transalte "Hello world", the xliff document will contain: </p>
+<p> Inside an xliff document, the translatable text are sent inside source elements.</p>

-    <source>Hello world</source>

-<p> Often, we are translating web pages, and the translatable texts include some html elements, like </p>
+<p> Often, we are translating web pages, and the translatable texts include some html elements. </p>

-    I'm <b> really</b> sure about this.

-<p> If we just put it into a source element, we'd get</p>
+<p> The problem is if we find html tags inside a source element.

-    <source>I'm <b>really</b> sure about this.</source>

-<p>That is wrong.
 We cannot hace html elements inside a source tag because they would break the xliff format and also confuse the human trnaslator who does not know html </p>

 <p> This code recieves a String and returns a String.
 The received String is a small text that may contain some html elements and a source tag to translate.
 The returned stringshould be the same, with the html elements properly escaped for inclusion in an xliff source element</p>